 The best way to plan the stag do is to pick two or three dates and ask the rest of the group who can attend them before picking the date the majority can do.
 It might seem ruthless but it’s the easiest way to organise a large group of people without going back and forth too much.

-Make sure you consider everyone’s budget when planning the stag do – a big blow out in Vegas sounds amazing but if only two or three of you can afford to go, will it really be as good as a weekend closer to home with everyone?
+Make sure you consider everyone’s budget when planning the stag do – a big blow out in Vegas sounds amazing but if only two or three of you can afford to go, will it really be as good as a stag do in London or a weekend closer to home with everyone?

 Try and organise the stag do to take place up to three months before the wedding.
 This gives everyone time to recover – the bruises can fade and the hangovers can finally be forgotten.
 Think about ways to personalise the stag do, the best stag party games, and funny pranks to play on the groom (nothing that gets him arrested, please!).

 An essential task to tick off your list before the big day is to write your best man speech and get practising so you feel so comfortable with it when you have to stand up and speak.
 Start with looking at our best man speech introductions, the best toasts to end your speech with, and the five things you need to include in between.